 Recently, Perkbox made a series of HR predictions around workplace trends likely to arise throughout the year.
 Looking back, many of these came to fruition.
-We saw millennials turn into a much less misunderstood generation than previously, people analytics became an increasingly important asset for HR decision-making, with mental wellbeing turning into a key theme for Davos 2019.
+We saw millennials turn into a much less misunderstood generation than previously, people analytics became an increasingly important asset for HR decision-making, with mental wellbeing turning into a key theme for the World Economic Forum at Davos.

 So we thought we would do this all over again this year!

 What are we expecting to be the main trends coming to your workplace any time soon?
 And more importantly, how can we address (or embrace) them to secure the best for our staff?

 Let’s find out!

 1. Time to tackle the presenteeism epidemic

 Presenteeism is an issue creating an increasing financial burden on companies and costing the UK economy a staggering average of £77bn/year when combined with the costs of absenteeism.
 The CIPD has reported on the scale of the problem, showcasing that over the last 12 months, 86 percent of UK employees have observed this phenomenon in their organization – directly or indirectly.
 Reduced productivity and spreading illnesses to others in the office were amongst the most obvious effects reported as a result.
 A conscious effort to shift this trend will be required to tackle this issue.

 Attempts were already seen last year with policies such as ‘flexible working’ entering the mainstream, aiming to improve work-life balance., According to a report by the International Working Group, more than two-thirds of global employees enjoyed this practice at least once a week in 2018, and over 50% did so for at least half of their working week.
 But this in itself isn’t enough to tackle the Presenteeism epidemic.
 Some people may suffer from Presenteeism more now that they know their boss isn’t always aware of what they’re up to (working remotely).